+The "Greedy" Heuristic.
 One model that suggests itself for analysis is based on what can be termed the "Greedy" heuristic.
-The "Greedy" algorithm always jumps to the dot which is geometrically nearest to the actual "gaze" position and which is still to be visited.
+Among all dots that still need to be visited, the Greedy algorithm always jumps to the one that is geometrically nearest to the current "gaze" position.
 Although it produces plausible, locally optimized sections of scan paths, the Greedy strategy has one drawback: On its way through the stimulus, it leaves aside items of high eccentricity.
 As a consequence, these items have to be "collected" later, which leads to unnaturally long saccades at the end of the scan path.
 The lack of memory constitutes a fundamental difference from empirically observed strategies.
-Nevertheless, even this simple model achieves a similarity value of 17.36, indicating that its strategy of always choosing the nearest item, i.e. the local minimization of scan paths, is already tremendously better than the pure random strategy.
+Nevertheless, even this simple model achieves a similarity value of 17.36, indicating that its strategy of always choosing the nearest item, that is, the local minimization of scan paths, is already tremendously better than a purely random strategy.